-EXPLAINING RACE CALLS: Virginia for Biden
+EXPLAINING RACE CALLS: Alabama, Illinois, Delaware and more

-WASHINGTON (AP) — Here is a state-by-state look at how and why The Associated Press is calling U.S. states in the 2020 presidential election.
+WASHINGTON (AP) — Here is an alphabetical state-by-state look at how and why The Associated Press is calling U.S. states in the 2020 presidential election.
 States will be added throughout Election Night.

 WHY AP CALLED KENTUCKY FOR TRUMP: